LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 A directory can still have just read and just write, but commands will not work as intended.
 //SHOW CODE FOR THIS IT'S PRETTY NEAT
-You can still use ls on a directory with r--, but since -x is what gives the ability to search inside the command half completes the job. ls will still show the contents by saying it couldn't access the file at that path, but using the -l flag won't reveal any information.
+You can still use ls on a directory with r--, but since -x is what gives the ability to search inside the command half completes the job. ls will still show the contents by saying it couldn't access the file at that path, but using the -l flag won't reveal any file information.
 Tab completion would also still work on a directory with just r--, so it can be used as a poor man's ls.
 The write bit would give you permission to rename, move, and delete files, but it can only be done if permission to execute is given.
 The execute bit is what allows a user to change the working directory into it, and gives access to the files.